SR--/placecolor/example.experiment.color-timeline.md

 - [ ] Output full timeline as a SVG graphic @wrdwllm
 - [ ] Output full table as a CSV file @wrdwllm
 - [ ] Include groups of colours with representative sentences as tables @wrdwllm
+- [ ] Draft examples/images from list of ideas @wrdwllm

+<p></p>

+#### Ideas for examples/images

+- Multiple levels of magnification
+  - Outline of three books
+  - Zoom in on a chapter/section with interesting/diverse colors
+    - Provide explanation and context for chapter
+  - Zoom in on paragraph-length examples with examples of words
+- Pair named colors with sentence examples from the book (show variation in black, gray, yellow, green, etc.)
+  - Also include information from dictionaries about word origin, age, history, etc.
+- Explain named color data source

 ### Context